By Edward Kliszus

 From the onset, 18th-century style music, sounds of singing birds, splendid costuming, and sensitive lighting supported this imaginative romp.
 We peered into a time and space when an august Franklin effectively navigated political intrigue despite any distractions from his attempts to advance his platonic relationship with the beautiful Mme Brillon.

 Franklin the man emerged as a frowzy, flawed, and crafty roué, relentlessly attempting to seduce the married Mme Brillon.
-Franklin deftly engaged and modified his façon de parler and wits to enamor the charming Brillon while also initiating, to no avail, games of chess with personal stakes to tarnish Brillon’s marital honor.
+Franklin deftly engaged and modified his façon de parler and wits to enamor the charming Brillon while initiating, to no avail, chess games with personal stakes to tarnish Brillon’s marital honor.
 He also delivered lines like “those who love never get old” and “Voulez-vous couchez avec moi?” – the latter drew some chuckles from the audience who likely recalled the eponymous pop song memorialized by LaBelle in 1974.

 Runtime 1 hour and 45 minutes with intermission.

-The Jeffrey and Paula Gural Theatre at A.R.T./ New York 502 West 53rd Street New York, NY 10019 (212) 594-5414
+The Jeffrey and Paula Gural Theatre at A.R.T./ New York

 For tickets and information, go to https://www.art-newyork.org/theatres.